0leh-kondratov/stream-forge/docs/StreamForge_V_Technical_Details_and_Appendices.md

 ### Appendix C: CI/CD Pipeline Examples

-This section presents complete `.gitlab-ci.yml` files for each microservice, demonstrating the implemented testing, building, and deployment (CI/CD) processes within the StreamForge platform.
+This appendix includes complete `.gitlab-ci.yml` file examples for each microservice, demonstrating the standardized testing, building, and deployment (CI/CD) processes implemented within the StreamForge platform.

 ### Appendix D: Glossary of Terms

-This glossary provides definitions of key terms and concepts used in the StreamForge documentation, including notions such as Workflow, Job, Decoupling, Idempotence, and others, to ensure consistency of understanding and technical accuracy.
+This glossary provides definitions for key terms and concepts used throughout the StreamForge documentation, including terms such as Workflow, Job, Decoupling, and Idempotence, to ensure a consistent and technically accurate understanding.

 ### Appendix E: Deployment and Operations Guide

-This guide contains step-by-step instructions for deploying the StreamForge platform from scratch, as well as recommendations for its monitoring, backup procedures, and updates, ensuring full lifecycle management of the system.
+This guide contains step-by-step instructions for deploying the StreamForge platform from scratch, along with best-practice recommendations for monitoring, backup procedures, and system updates, ensuring comprehensive lifecycle management.

 ### Appendix F: Testing Procedure

-To verify the functionality of the StreamForge system, specialized tools `dummy-service` and `debug_producer.py` are used.
-These tools demonstrate particular effectiveness in the standardized `devcontainer` development environment.
+Functional and integration testing of the StreamForge system is facilitated by a suite of specialized tools, including `dummy-service` and `debug_producer.py`.
+These utilities are most effectively utilized within the standardized `devcontainer` development environment.

-**1. `dummy-service`: Test Microservice for Simulation**
+**1. `dummy-service`: Diagnostic and Simulation Microservice**

 `dummy-service` is designed to simulate the behavior of various services, verify connectivity with Apache Kafka, and simulate various load scenarios.